hwalinga/genome-assembly-pipelines/README.md

 Pipelines for making genome assemblies

+# Updates

+#### Update 30 Nov

+You can now restart the ont pipeline and it will continue where it left off.
+It will however continue after the last created folder.
+So if you know there was a crash in the last folder.
+Just `rm -rf` that folder.

 # About the pipelines
 These pipelines are written in pure bash, that has advantages and disadvanteges.
 It might have been a better idea to write them in a workflow management system